dikortis/LetsTalkETC/Episodes/Episode_6.md

 **Carlo Vicari:**
-yeah I think that's a
+yes I think that's a
 pretty pragmatic approach for sure

 **Matt:**
- oh
-that's why yeah we can come up with all the theory in the world but it it's ten times more valuable if you can find something in practice that works and
+that's why yes we can come up with all the theory in the world but it it's ten times more valuable if you can find something in practice that works and